Inedia

-Breatharians claim that food (and sometimes water) is not necessary for survival, and that humans can be sustained solely by prana, the vital life force in Hinduism.
-According to Ayurveda, sunlight is one of the main sources of prana, and some practitioners believe that it is possible for a person to survive on sunlight alone.
-The terms breatharianism or inedia may also be used when it is practiced as a lifestyle in place of a usual diet.

 Scientific assessment

 Documented studies on the physiological effects of food restriction clearly show that fasting for extended periods leads to starvation, dehydration, and eventual death.
 In the absence of food intake, the body normally burns its own reserves of glycogen, body fat, and muscle.
 Breatharians claim that their bodies do not consume these reserves while fasting.

 Some breatharians have submitted themselves to medical testing, including a hospital's observation of Indian mystic Prahlad Jani appearing to survive without food or water for 15 days.
 However, the hospital Jani attended has not published official documentation about the event.
 In other cases, people have attempted to survive on sunlight alone, only to abandon the effort after losing a large percentage of their body weight.

 In a handful of documented cases, individuals attempting breatharian fasting have died.
 Scientific societies such as the British Dietetic Association strongly disadvise the breatharian diet, qualifying it as "dangerous", and stating that "the basic fact is we all need food and liquid in our diet to live."